The Week in Pictures: Dec. 10 - 17

-Syrian Abu Mohammed, covered with dust from explosions, walks in his home following reported air strikes by regime forces on the town of al-Nashabiyah in the eastern Ghouta region, a rebel stronghold east of the capital Damascus, on December 14, 2015.
-United Nations aid chief Stephen OBrien said that the "indiscriminate attacks" against civilians in Damascus and the surrounding region were "unacceptable" at the end of a visit to Syria.
-AFP PHOTO / AMER ALMOHIBANYAMER ALMOHIBANY/AFP/Getty Images
+Abu Mohammed is covered in dust as he walks in his home following air strikes in al-Nashabiyah, Syria, a rebel stronghold east of the capital Damascus, on Dec.
+14. United Nations aid chief Stephen O'Brien said that the "indiscriminate attacks" against civilians in Damascus and the surrounding region were "unacceptable."

 Security officers wear gas masks after Kosovo opposition lawmakers released a tear gas canister to disrupt a parliamentary session in the capital Pristina on Dec.
 14. The disruption was the latest attempt to pressure the government into renouncing deals with Serbia and Montenegro.

-A veterinary technician feeds a horse at the Hebrew University's Koret School of Veterinary Medicine in Rishon Lezion, Israel on Dec.
-7, 2015.
-Veterinarians at the hospital operate on about two dozen horses a month and rely on elaborate tools and an army of volunteers to safely treat animals that can weigh more than 1,000 pounds (450 kilograms).
-(AP Photo/Oded Balilty)
+A veterinary technician feeds a horse at Hebrew University's Koret School of Veterinary Medicine in Rishon Lezion, Israel, on Dec.
+7. Vets at the hospital operate on about two dozen horses a month and rely on elaborate tools and an army of volunteers to safely treat animals that can weigh more than 1,000 pounds.

-People take advantage of unseasonably warm weather to fish on the Delaware River Sunday, Dec.
-13, 2015, near Yardley, Pa.
-(AP Photo/Mel Evans)
+Fishermen take advantage of unseasonably warm weather on the Delaware River on Dec.
+13, near Yardley, Pennsylvania.

 Photographers watch as the Soyuz TMA-19M spacecraft carrying the crew of Timothy Peake of Britain, Yuri Malenchenko of Russia and Timothy Kopra of the U.S. blasts off to the International Space Station (ISS) at the Baikonur cosmodrome in Kazakhstan on Dec.
 15.